Privilege and Responsibility Go Together

 It’s Not about Age, but about Character

 Parenting is like teaching children how to swim.
 As children are in deep water learning to be responsible, mature people, parents sometimes start throwing toys to them in the form of privileges.
 Children are then distracted from the task of learning how to grow up and parents inadvertently contribute to their child’s failure.
+See how to love your kids when they need Correction.

 Don’t fall into the trap that says you owe your children privileges because all their friends have them.
 Furthermore, some children believe that the privileges enjoyed in your family are rights.
 An attitude of entitlement can lead a young person to be ungrateful and demanding.